 3. Actively listen to your partner’s perspective and acknowledge any hurt you caused

 So often, when in the midst of a fight, we’re trying so hard to get our own point across that we essentially forget about the other person’s side.

-- Try repeating what they’ve said back to them: Even a simple statement like “you felt hurt when I spoke over you”can be a validating and powerful tool for helping to find solutions and grow your relationship.
+- Try repeating what you hear them say back to them.
+Even a simple statement like, “It sounds like you felt hurt when I spoke over you” can be a validating statement when your partner is upset.

-- Acknowledge their pain: If you still disagree with the other person's perspective, you can acknowledge their hurt and perspective through a statement like "I'm sorry this [topic] made you feel this way."
+- Acknowledge their pain.
+If you still disagree with the other person's perspective, you can acknowledge their hurt and perspective through a statement like, "I'm sorry [topic] made you feel this way."

 4. Share your side – without pointing fingers

-When it’s your turn to share your perspective in the argument, avoid focusing on blame – and instead, present your worries in a neutral manner.
+When it’s your turn to share your perspective in the argument, avoid focusing on blame — and instead, present your worries in a neutral manner, without pointing fingers.

 While the specifics of your argument will vary based on the situation, here are some pointers for sharing your side in a blame-free way:

 - Avoid starting a statement with “you always.”
 Instead of, for example, saying “you always leave the kitchen such a mess,” try “I’ve had a really stressful week at work and would love to come home to a clean kitchen.
 Would you mind putting the dishes in the dishwasher?”

 - Start statements with “I,” not “you.”
 “You statements” — such as “You just spend money and don’t think about the financial repercussions” — imply blame, which can trigger a defensive reaction.
 Lessen the blame game by turning them into “I statements,” like “I get nervous when I see big charges that I don’t recognize on our accounts; I want to make sure we’re both on the same page about savings.”